Skip to content

 Terminal window

-This adds a Signed-off-by: trailer and certifies you have the right to contribute the work under the project’s MIT license.
+-s adds Signed-off-by: (DCO — certifying you have the right to contribute under MIT).

-5. Open the PR using the PR template.
-Link the issue it closes if one exists.
-Wait for CI green.
+5. Open the PR.
+Use the PR template.
+Link the issue if one exists.

 • Bug fixes with a regression test.

 • Documentation.
-README clarifications, package-level READMEs, better self-host instructions, additions to this site.
+README clarifications, conventions, this docs site.

 • Sweeping refactors with no behaviour change and no benchmark wins.